First loves:1969 and Doug Binder

 I often say that the Foundation Course was the happiest year of my life; not so, but it was certainly by far the most productive and fruitful academic year I ever had.
 By a belting margin.
 The man responsible for this state of virtual bliss was a quiet dapper geezer called Doug Binder.

-I’m sitting on a donkey (a stool you sat astride with a drawing board at one end) doing a paint exercise in oils on paper for Mr Faraday, the princely head of Foundation (who told the obnoxious and arsey Terry Setch – he was a gallery star – to fuck off when he decided to give us all a post-lunch bollocking, for not drawing well enough) and in walks this quiet, smiling late twenties-ish chap in very smart clothes, rolling an Old Holborn and telling us we were going to make installations tomorrow.
+I’m sitting on a donkey (a stool you sat astride with a drawing board at one end) doing a paint exercise in oils on paper for Joe Faraday, the princely head of Foundation (who told the obnoxious and arsey Terry Setch – he was a gallery star – to fuck off when he decided to give us all a post-lunch bollocking, for not drawing well enough) and in walks this quiet, smiling late twenties-ish chap in very smart clothes, rolling an Old Holborn and telling us we were going to make installations tomorrow.

 (He’d already established himself as a successful and fashionable painter of pianos for Paul McCartney cool American cars for the glitteratti.
 But he kept that quiet)

 So there I was doing a sketch the next day of what I thought my piece would look like.
 It was going to be wrapped, like a Christo building; my drawing was done quickly to look like a wrapped chair.
-I loved it because I’d never ever thought of anything so nice before… When the thing, the construction was suspended and lit by some raking spotlights he came up behind and said “What a fantastic shape.
+I loved it because I’d never thought of anything so nice before… When the construction was suspended and lit by some raking spotlights he came up behind and said “What a fantastic shape.
 Doesn’t it have power?
 Isn’t it amazing?”.
 I had to look at him to check he wasn’t being sarcastic.
 After our wretched Setch experience we were all a bit wary, but no… he was like our David Hockney (a quiet Bradford lad), a positive man born to encourage.
-To be fair, he praised everybody’s; it was such a great thing to do and the homogenous wrapping-up effected quite beautiful transformations.
+To be fair, he praised everybody’s; it was such a great thing to do and the wrapping-up effected quite beautiful transformations.

 I can’t really remember being so pleased with anything I’d done, ever, because I was impractical to the point of absurdity and the idea of producing a drawing (no problem), then a construction based on same, was a bit of a stretch frankly.
 But I did it.
 We had to photograph our pieces, then regretfully take then down and dismantle them.
 I just wish I’d checked my negatives before… But it’s a luminous memory.